|Administrative Law||Admiralty/Maritime Law|

 About this office:

-Borden Ladner Gervais LLP (BLG), a pre-eminent full-service, Canadian law firm, is driven to help achieve the best possible results for all our clients.
-With more than 750 lawyers, intellectual property agents and other legal professionals in six offices, BLG provides corporate, litigation and intellectual property solutions to a wide range of clients nationally and internationally.
-And as a bilingual English-French firm, BLG excels under both the common and civil law systems in Canada.
+Borden Ladner Gervais LLP (BLG), a leading full-service, Canadian law firm, is driven to help achieve the best possible results for all our clients.
+BLG's more than 750 lawyers, intellectual property agents and other legal professionals in five offices provide corporate, litigation and arbitration, as well as intellectual property solutions to a wide range of clients nationally and internationally.
+As a bilingual English-French firm, BLG excels under both the common and civil law systems in Canada.

 For further information, visit blg.com.